share-extras/share-extras.github.com/_includes/addons/ckeditor-forms/README.md

 #### Loading Forms Dependencies

-The `ckeditor-form-control.jar` includes configuration to load javascript [http://wiki.alfresco.com/wiki/Forms#dependencies dependencies].
+The `ckeditor-form-control.jar` includes configuration to load javascript [dependencies](http://wiki.alfresco.com/wiki/Forms#dependencies).
 However if you have other configuration in a custom config file this may overwrite this configuration. __Only do this step if CKEditor fails to load.__

     <config>
         <forms>